 Amanda and Rick Hansen Fellowship in Physical Therapy

-This two-year fellowship has been awarded to University of Toronto student Cindy Gauthier.
-Her research project is titled assessment of orthotic and therapeutic effects on functional electrical stimulation (FES) during meaningful functional tasks training program in people with spinal cord injury.
+A two-year fellowship has been awarded to University of Toronto student Cindy Gauthier.
+Her research project is titled Assessment of Orthotic and Therapeutic effects on functional electrical Stimulation (FES) during meaningful functional tasks training program in people with spinal cord injury.
 Her work will focus on application of FES to improve balance and upper limb function.